zetavg/chromium-website/site/chromium-os/developer-library/guides/recipes/get-a-3g-modem-running/index.md

 ---
 breadcrumbs:
-- - /chromium-os
-  - Chromium OS
-- - /chromium-os/how-tos-and-troubleshooting
+- - /chromium-os/developer-library/guides
-  - How Tos and Troubleshooting
+  - ChromiumOS > Developer Library > Guides
 page_name: get-a-3g-modem-running
 title: Cellular modem FAQ
 ---

 [TOC]

-Chrome OS supports Gobi modems via Cromo, and various other modems via Modem Manager.
-Chrome OS only supports cellular modems that have a cdc_ether (or similar) network interface.
+ChromeOS supports Gobi modems via Cromo, and various other modems via Modem Manager.
+ChromeOS only supports cellular modems that have a cdc_ether (or similar) network interface.
 This page documents what is useful to know if you wish to bring up new modems and/or GSM carriers.